chrestellar/chrestellar/README.md

 - 👋 Hi, I’m Hien!
 - 👀 Originally, I have a tourism background, already been here for more than 5 years!
-- 🌱 Well, life happens, and I’m on my way to finding more challenges in my life!
+- 🌱 Well, I’m on my way to finding more challenges in my life!
 - 🖥️ Life happens, I met JavaScript and now have a love-hate relationship with it!
 - ☕ Coffee lover!
 Let's grab one together!
 <!---